Happy Days - Bright Futures

 Part of the Bourne Education Trust

-Please click here for the slides from the Information meeting for September 2019
+Please click here for the Year 4 information slides for September 2020

 Children work independently and collaboratively using a range of manipulatives to develop their mental imaging of new methods.
 They are encouraged to develop the skill of explaining how or why an answer is found.
 As with Year 3, the children are expected to continue to learn their times tables at home (up to 12 x12) and we have regular quizzes at school to develop rapid recall and application of these number facts.